Afnanksalal/Cattos-Portfolio/README.md

 ## ✨ Features

-- just a portolio xD!
+- just a portfolio xD!
 - thats it!

 ## 💁‍♀️ How to use